juliek03/StudyProject/README.md

+‼️ UPDATE : the complete project is on branch1 ‼️

 Project 3 / Create a video game

 This is a study project which aims to acquire and master the basics of object-oriented programming.